WorldTune

 Do I need an account to use the app?

 Yes.
-Worldtune is free to download and use for public radio listening.
+WorldTune is free to use for public radio listening on the platforms where it is available.

 Can I save favorite stations?